Anti Money Laundering Policy

 • How to recognize potential suspicious activity and the procedures for

 reporting to the MLRO (g) Available industry guidance and sources of information.
 Qualified Staff All employees involved in the handling of customer money will be subject to background/credit checks before they are allowed duties that involve customer money or securities.
 Employee training regarding the firm‟s AML policies and procedures will occur upon hiring and follow-up training that will take place not less than once a year.
 1.8 Record Keeping and Monitoring The MLRO will keep a detailed record of: (a) All steps taken to establish the identity of applicants for business or reasons as to why steps have been taken in a particular case; (b) The full name, postal address and date of birth of each person with whom the Company does business; (c) The form and source of funds and/or securities used by the applicant for business; (d) The form and destination of funds paid or delivered to the applicant for business or another person on his behalf; (e) Financial transactions carried out by the Company with or for each client or counterparty of the Company.
 1.9 The MLRO’s Annual Report The MLRO will conduct an annual review of the Company‟s systems and procedures in relation to money laundering and will prepare a report to the Board on his or her findings.
 The report will include the following: (a) An assessment of the Company‟s compliance with its money laundering obligations and the effectiveness of the Company‟s systems and controls; (b) Indicate how new information from the Government and SIBA in relation to money laundering has been used during the year; (c) Gives the number of reports made by Employees to the MLRO The Board will consider the report and take any necessary action to remedy deficiencies identified in the report.
-2.0 Shell Banks Procedures (a) Sword Capital prohibited opening accounts with the shell banks and the shell companies and don‟t make transactions with them.
+2.0 Shell Banks Procedures (a) Sword prohibited opening accounts with the shell banks and the shell companies and don‟t make transactions with them.
 Also the FI employees don‟t have a relationship with shell banks.
 2.1 Prohibited countries By following FATF we don‟t conduct business and open accounts with the following countries residents.

 • Angola